wildlifeai/wildlifeai.github.io/docs/pages/md/wildlife_watcher_user_guide_setup_mobile_app.md

 ### 1. Download and install the mobile application

+You can find the mobile application on Google Play or AppStore.

 ### 2. Create a account or log in

 #### Create an account

+You can create an account on wildlife watcher.

 #### Log In

+After creating an account, you can log in.